 The iRODS metadata catalog is now installed and managed by separate plugins.
-The 4.0.0 release has PostgreSQL, MySQL, and Oracle database plugins available and tested.
-MySQL is not available on CentOS 5, as the required lib_mysqludf_preg is not currently available on that OS.
+The 4.0.2 release has PostgreSQL, MySQL, and Oracle database plugins available and tested.
+MySQL is not available on CentOS 5, as the required set of lib_mysqludf_preg functions are not currently available on that OS.

-The particular flavor of database is encoded in /etc/irods/server.config with the following directive:
+The particular type of database is encoded in /etc/irods/server.config with the following directive:

 '''

-configuration of icat database plugin - e.g. postgres, mysql, or oracle
+configuration of icat database plugin - e.g. postgres, mysql, or oracle catalog_database_type postgres

-catalog_database_type postgres

 '''

-This is populated by the setup_database.sh script on configuration.
+This is populated by the setup database.sh script on configuration.